siddu-k/Sriox-app-yj/README.md

 **Live Demo**: 🌐 [https://sriox.com](https://sriox.com)

+## License

+This project is licensed under the [MIT License](./LICENSE) © 2025 Sri Datta Sidhardha Kondeti.

 SRIOX is a developer-focused platform that allows anyone to deploy their personal or static websites in seconds — using only a ZIP or HTML file.
 It handles everything from storage to publishing via GitHub and custom subdomain management, so users can focus on content, not infrastructure.

 ---